trang1618/treeheatr-manuscript/manuscript.md

 The `heat_tree()` function takes a data frame, a character string indicating the column name associated with the outcome/phenotype (e.g., Diabetes status) and other optional arguments such as the mapping of the outcome label.

 ![A decision tree-heatmap for predicting whether an individual has diabetes.](images/diabetes.png){#fig:example}

+In this example, we observe that glucose level is the first determining factors in predicting diabetes status.
+When this value is above 127 but not larger than 154 (observations with light green glucose value), BMI helps further distinguish the group with diabetes from the other.
+On the left branches, while these samples are predicted to not have diabetes by majority voting, the leaf nodes have different purity.
+These seemingly non-beneficial splits present an opportunity to teach machine learning novices the different measures of node impurity such as the Gini index or cross-entropy [@isbn:978-0387848570].
+General patterns in the heatmap for this example can be difficult to parse because of the large number of observations, but we can still observe similar color patterns between age and the number of pregnancies indicating a correlation between these two features, which is expected.

 ## Methods